 · Identifying barriers to assessment

-Guidelines for assessment adaptation is aimed at all educators facing the challenge of assessing learners with disabilities and learning difficulties fairly.
+Guidelines for assessment accommodations is aimed at all educators facing the challenge of assessing learners with disabilities and learning difficulties fairly and consistently.

 Supplementary material available for this title includes: